CUAD: An Expert-Annotated NLP Dataset for Legal Contract Review: Introduction

 We experiment with several state-of-the-art Transformer \citep{Vaswani2017AttentionIA} models on CUAD.
 We find that performance metrics such as Precision @ 80\% Recall are improving quickly as models improve, such that a BERT model from 2018 attains 8.2\% while a DeBERTa model from 2021 attains 44.0\%.
 We also find that the amount of labeled training annotations greatly influences performance as well, highlighting the value of CUAD for legal contract review.

 CUAD makes it possible to assess progress on legal contract review, while also providing an indicator for how well language models can learn highly specialized domains.
 CUAD is one of the only large, specialized NLP benchmarks annotated by experts.
 We hope these efforts will not only enable research on contract review, but will also facilitate more investigation of specialized domains by the NLP community more broadly.
-Code and the CUAD dataset can be found at \href{https://github.com/TheAtticusProject/cuad/}{github.com/TheAtticusProject/cuad/}.
+The CUAD dataset can be found at \href{https://www.atticusprojectai.org/cuad}{atticusprojectai.org/cuad} and code can be found at \href{https://github.com/TheAtticusProject/cuad/}{github.com/TheAtticusProject/cuad/}.